 A madeleine recipe to take you right to France.

-This French madeleines recipe makes a tender, elegant sponge cookie that tastes lovely on its own or with a cup of good tea or coffee.
-Plus: Learn the trick for how to get those classic humps on your madeleines.
+This classic French madeleine recipe makes a tender, elegant sponge cookie that tastes lovely on its own or with a cup of good tea or coffee.
+Plus: Learn the trick for how to get humps on your madeleines.

 Madeleines are simple little French sponge cake cookies baked in a scallop mold and usually served with tea or coffee.